smenjas/music-notes/music-starter-kit.md

 # Music Starter Kit
 You can make music and record it in high quality, anywhere, without disturbing your neighbors.
-Here's what you need.
+This used to be prohibitively expensive.
+Today, professional music production is within many people's budgets.

 ## What do I really need?
 Everyone will benefit from having a [nice pair of